-If you own a property in Marbella and are considering renting it as a holiday home, obtaining a tourist licence in Andalusia is not optional — it is a legal requirement.
+If you own a property in Marbella — especially in areas like Elviria, Cabopino, Río Real or San Pedro de Alcántara — and are considering renting it as a holiday home, obtaining a tourist licence in Andalusia is not optional.
+It is a legal requirement to list your property on platforms such as Airbnb and Booking.com.

-Many property owners, especially international investors, are unaware of how strict the regulations are and how costly mistakes can be.
-Renting without the correct registration can lead to significant fines, listing removals from platforms like Airbnb and Booking.com, and even bans on future licences.
+Many international and non-resident owners are unaware of how strict local regulations are, and how costly mistakes can be.
+Renting without the correct registration can lead to significant fines, listing removals, and even bans on future licences.

 A tourist licence — officially known as Vivienda con Fines Turísticos (VFT) — is the registration that allows a private property to be legally rented for short-term stays in Andalusia.